bfelger/bfelger.github.io/pages/resurrecting-rom/pt-6-msvc-2.md

 BAN_DATA* ban_last = NULL;
 ```

 Take a look at that first chunk; the problem chunk.
 Do you see what it's doing?
 It's building a linked list.
-But's the compiler is confused because it doesn't realize that if ban_list is _not_ NULL, then it's later iteration where `ban_last` was set.
-I another NOOP conditional to make things clear to the compiler:
+But the compiler is confused because it doesn't realize that if ban_list is _not_ NULL, then it's a later iteration where `ban_last` was set.
+I add another NOOP conditional to make things clear to the compiler:

 ```c
     if (ban_list == NULL)